RudyWeber/ps1-games-manager/README.md

 An application to manage PS Classic games on a USB stick to use with [BleemSync](https://github.com/pathartl/BleemSync) by [Pat Hartl](https://github.com/pathartl).

+## Download

+You can get the lastest release from the [releases page](https://github.com/RudyWeber/ps1-games-manager/releases).

 ## Info

 When adding a game: